dougeby/IntuneDocs/intune/security-baselines.md

 - **PREVIEW: Windows Defender ATP baseline**
   [View the settings](security-baseline-settings-defender-atp.md)
-  *(This baseline is available when your environement meets the prerequisites for using [Microsoft Defender Advanced Threat Protection](advanced-threat-protection.md#prerequisites))*.
+  *(This baseline is available when your environment meets the prerequisites for using [Microsoft Defender Advanced Threat Protection](advanced-threat-protection.md#prerequisites))*.

 ## Prerequisites